haydendonald/NodeRed-Dashbored/README.md

 # Limitations
 * There is probably no or very little security.
 Data will probably be sent in plain text so don't expect any encryption.
-* Currently in the early stages so there will be issues / missing features
 * If you are using HomeAssistant access the editor externally.
 The configuration will not load if you access NodeRed through home assistant itself.